 Most people who live in a location with hard water and don’t have a water softener have experienced the negative effects of hard water on hair – although they may not be aware of it.
 Unbeknownst to many, the mineral content of hard water has the ability to impact not only your appliances, household surfaces and clothes, but also your hair, including how it looks and feels.

 If you’ve ever traveled to another city, state, or country, you may have noticed that your hair reacts differently during your stay.
 It might have been more buoyant, low maintenance, or had a healthier shine.
 While it’s easy to overlook these changes, it usually isn’t the vacation experience or the hotel shampoo that’s affecting your hair.
 It is the water itself.

 Understanding the effects of hard water vs soft water on hair is important.
-The first step in this process is education, so you can know what constitutes hard water and the effects it can have.
+The first step in this process is education, so you can know what constitutes water hardness and the effects it can have.
 Next, this knowledge can equip you to make a change.
-For example, if you find the impact of hard water frustrating, it may be worthwhile to look into solutions such as whole home water softener that can provide soft water throughout your whole house.
-This system is a comprehensive and cost-effective solution if you live in an area with hard water, so you don’t have to endure the negative effects any longer.
+For example, if you find the impact of hard water frustrating and it’s causing hair damage, it may be worthwhile to look into solutions such as whole home water softener that can provide soft water throughout your whole house.
+This system is a comprehensive and cost-effective solution if you live in an area with hard water, so you don’t have to endure the negative effects and damaged hair any longer.

-Hard water is simply water with high mineral content.
+Don’t know how to tell if you have hard water?
+Our experts can help.
+Hard water is simply tap water with high mineral content.
 While it can be defined in a couple of different ways, each method is a measurement of the mineral content of the water.
 This mineral content is most commonly expressed as grains per gallon (GPG).

 Here are the thresholds that define whether water is hard or soft: